diambra/docs/content/handsOnReinforcementLearning/rayRlLib/_index.en.md

 All the examples presented below are available here: <a href="https://github.com/diambra/agents/tree/main/ray_rllib" target="_blank">DIAMBRA Agents - Ray RLlib</a>.
 They have been created following the high level approach found on <a href="https://docs.ray.io/en/latest/rllib/rllib-examples.html" target="_blank">Ray RLlib examples</a> page and their related <a href="https://github.com/ray-project/ray/tree/master/rllib/examples" target="_blank">repository collection</a>, thus allowing to easily extend them and to understand how they interface with the different components.

+These examples only aims at demonstrating the core functionalities and high level aspects, they will not generate well performing agents, even if the training time is extended to cover a large number of training steps.
+The user will need to build upon them, exploring aspects like: policy network architecture, algorithm hyperparameter tuning, observation space tweaking, rewards wrapping and other similar ones.

+#### Native interface

+DIAMBRA Arena native interface with Ray RLlib covers a wide range of use cases, automating handling of key things like parallelization.
+In the majority of cases it will be sufficient for users to directly import and use it, with no need for additional customization.

+{{% notice note %}}
+For the interface low level details, users can review the correspondent source code <a href="https://github.com/diambra/arena/blob/main/diambra/arena/ray_rllib/" target="_blank">here</a>.
+{{% /notice %}}

 ### Basic

+For all the basic examples, the environment will be used in `hardcore` mode, so that the observation space will be only of type `Box` composed by screen pixels, as in the majority of simple examples found in tutorials and docs.
+This allows to directly use it without the need of further processing.

 #### Basic Example

+This example demonstrates how to:

+- Build the config dictionary for Ray RLlib
+- Interface one of Ray RLlib's algorithms with DIAMBRA Arena using the native interface
+- Train the algorithm
+- Run the trained agent in the environment for one episode

+It uses the PPO algorithm and, for demonstration purposes, the algorithm is trained for only 200 steps, so the resulting agent will be far from optimal.

 ```python
 import diambra.arena